ArthurClemens/polythene/lib/polythene/polythene.md

 Polymer inspired modular implementation of Material Design for [Mithril](http://lhorie.github.io/mithril).
 Available on [Github](https://github.com/ArthurClemens/Polythene).

+Polythene uses flexbox, so works in IE10 and other browsers.

 <p style='color: red'>Work in progress</p>

 <a class="btn-demo" href="http://arthurclemens.github.io/Polythene-Examples/index.html">All demos</a>